 Characteristics of Warrants

 To better understand what a warrant is, common stock must be understood first.
-Common stock is actual ownership of a publicly traded company.
-It is equity.
+Common stock is actual ownership of a publicly traded company – it’s equity.
 Its value is determined each time it trades in the open (stock) market.
-The holder of common stock has an actual stake in the profit (or loss) of the company.
+The stockholders of common stock have an actual stake in the profit (or loss) of the company.

 Risk Factors of Warrants

-Any stock will carry some amount of risk, but the risk factors of warrants differ.
-Common stock value is directly tied to the profitability of the company.
-As the worth of a company increases, the value of the equity--and stock--increases.
-The opposite is also true; if worth declines, the value of the stock declines.
-Since warrants are not equity, they cannot directly participate in the profitability of the company.
-However, their value is dependent on the price of the stock and the term remaining until expiration.
+Warrants aren’t equity so they can’t directly participate in the profitability of a company, but their value is dependent on the specific price of the stock and the term remaining until its expiration date.
 Warrants are typically used to entice potential financial commitment from investors.
-They are often initially attached to a company-issued stock or bond offering when a company has an unusual need to raise capital.
-That unusual need is an additional risk factor.
+They’re often initially attached to a company-issued stock or bond offering when a company has an unusual need to raise capital.
+That unusual need can be an additional risk factor.

+First, the new company may fail, in which case the stock and warrant are worthless.
 Second, the new company may succeed, but not as much as anticipated.
-If the common stock does not appreciate above $10 per share at the expiration of the warrants, the warrants have become worthless, and the stock is worth the current market value.
+If the common stock doesn’t appreciate above $10 per share at the expiration of the warrants, the warrants have become worthless.
+The stock is worth the current market value.